Find Purpose as a Christian Woman Who Works in Any Role

 You may find many areas of life that require some level of transformation.
-With the busyness of parenting and homemaking, you may not have found adequate time to work on them or may not have even noticed them.
+With the busyness of balancing a job, parenting and homemaking, you may not have found adequate time to work on them or may not have even noticed them.
 Ask God where you should focus first and how best to proceed.
 As you discover what God is leading you to work toward, you can set goals and make a plan to move forward in those areas.

-5 Areas to Find Purpose as an Empty Nester
+5 Areas to Find Purpose as a Woman of God

 While you walk in His will as a believer and discover more about your unique calling, God also desires for you to carry out His purposes in the regular endeavors in your daily life.
-You may feel you’ve lost the meaning you once felt in your life as you feel overwhelmed trying to juggle it all, God always has new purpose for you in your family as well as in every other area of your life.
+Even if you may feel you’ve lost a sense the meaning you once felt in your life as you feel overwhelmed trying to juggle it all, God always has new purpose for you in your family, your work, as well as in every other area of your life.

-Though you may be led to focus on some things that don’t fit directly into these categories, the following are 5 important areas to seek God for wisdom and strength to work toward His purposes and plans for you in the empty nest and every season of life.
+Though you may be led to focus on some things that don’t fit directly into these categories, the following are 5 important areas to seek God for wisdom and strength to work toward His purposes and plans for you in every season of life.

 1. Spiritual – Your purpose is to grow in loving and reflecting God.